Travel advice for coronavirus: Everything you need to know - Local News 8

 Traveler screening procedures

-US President Donald Trump announced additional screening of travelers from “designated high risk countries” in a tweet on March 1.
+President Trump announced additional screening of travelers from “designated high risk countries” in a tweet on March 1.

 Vice President Mike Pence said that anyone traveling to the United States on a flight from Italy and South Korea will receive multiple screenings before arriving in the United States.
 His comments were made during a coronavirus briefing at the White House on March 2.

-Health screenings are already in place in the US for those traveling from China.
-American citizens, lawful permanent residents and their family members who have been in China within the last 14 days require screening at one of 11 designated US airports.
+The new ban issued on March 11 means a drastic drop in arrivals from Italy for the next 30 days.

-Foreign nationals who have visited China in the past 14 days are barred from entering the US.
+Health screenings are already in place in the US for those traveling from China and Iran.
+American citizens, lawful permanent residents and their family members who have been in China or Iran within the last 14 days require screening at one of 11 designated US airports.

-US citizens and permanent residents returning to the United States who have traveled to Iran within the previous 14 days must enter through an approved airport.
-Foreign nationals who have traveled to Iran within the last 14 days will be denied permission to travel to the US.
+Foreign nationals who have visited China or Iran in the past 14 days are barred from entering the US.

 Hand washing is a strong defense; masks are not